jcn363/MintMind/docs/NATIVE_MODULES_MIGRATION_GUIDE.md

 - `extensions/vscode-api-tests/src/singlefolder-tests/chat.test.ts`: Access verification for Copilot CLI in chat extension

 #### Summary of Usage
-The module is used extensively for creating and managing pseudo-terminals in VS Code's integrated terminal.
+The module is used extensively for creating and managing pseudo-terminals in MintMind's integrated terminal.
 It handles process spawning, data I/O, terminal resizing, and process lifecycle management with specific handling for Windows ConPTY and macOS/Linux differences.

 #### Recommended Rust Crate(s)
 - `portable-pty` (cross-platform pseudo-terminal support)